The Block (Australian TV series): Season 22

+Season 23

+Auditions for the 23rd season opened in September 2026 with shooting expected to begin in February 2027 for 12 weeks and is rumoured to be filmed in Sunbury, Victoria but is not yet confirmed.
+In the same month during Nine’s upfronts, the series and the location of Jacksons Hill in Sunbury, Victoria, were confirmed along with the announcement that season 23 will have a companion series titled "The Block: The House Next Door" which will air weekly on Stan that will see the return of five all-star teams renovating a sixth property near the same location at the same time as the main seasons contestants.

 Viewership

 The two first seasons were successful with audience viewership, with the first season averaging 2.2 million viewers.
 The season one finale was watched by 3.115 million viewers, and Season 2 was watched by 2.273 million viewers.

 The third season debuted with 1,134,000, a daily rank of 9.
 It lost to all its main time slot competition, which consisted of Glee on Network Ten and Border Security on the Seven Network.
 However, it remained successful with key demographics and enjoyed steady ratings throughout the season.
 Season 3 concluded with 1.712 million viewers, and it was the top program of the night in total people and all key demographics.
 It was also the second-most-watched program of the week.